 Table of Contents

-Shared hosting at Bluehost costs between $7.99 to $14.99 a month (1st-year discounts available).
-The Bluehost WordPress optimized hosting starts at $39.99 monthly.
-You can get a VPS for $29.99 a month, cloud hosting from $9.99 a month and a dedicated server for about $120 a month.
+Shared hosting at Bluehost costs between $8.99 to $25.99 monthly after renewal (discounts the first year available).
+All plans include a free domain the 1st year.
+Their WordPress optimized hosting starts at $39.99 a month.
+VPS is $29.99, cloud hosting starts at $9.99 and a dedicated server for $120 monthly.

 |Prices after renewal *|